Posterior fossa syndrome

 What is posterior fossa syndrome?

-Your child’s neurosurgeon will explain the risks associated with surgery on their medulloblastoma, including a condition known as posterior fossa syndrome.
-Surgery in the areas to the rear of the skull, also known as the posterior fossa or cerebellum, can cause long lasting negative effects in children.
 These effects include loss of muscle tone, memory troubles, unsteadiness, and decreased ability to talk.
-These effects are collectively known as Cerebellar Mutism Syndrome (CMS) or Posterior Fossa Syndrome.
+These effects are collectively known as Cerebellar Mutism Syndrome (CMS) or Posterior Fossa Syndrome (PFS).

-Symptoms can continue for months to years and can vary from child to child.
+Posterior fossa syndrome symptoms can vary from child to child.
 The following symptoms are only a guide, but may include:

 - weakness in one side of the body